pauljt/BleBrowser/notes.md

 8. gatt server disconnect
 10. Icon
 9. rename GATTCharacteristic to RemoteGATTCharacteristic
+11. Done + Cancel when no devices are in range

 ## TODO before shipping 1.0.0

-11. Done + Cancel when no devices are in range
-10. Test plan and test
+10. Complete test plan and test
+11. Push GPS changes to site.
+12. Remove security exceptions.
+13. Check version numbers.
+14. Send to App store.

 ## Version 1.1